gbonanome/dngforwp/README.md

-dngforwp
+DiscoveryNG for Wordpress (dngforwp)
 ========

-A littel Wordpress plugin to better interact with DiscoveryNG
+A little Wordpress plugin to better interact with DiscoveryNG.

+It provide:
+  * a shortcode to embed catalog's titles